-(Enter item 4 for each species if FRCH = T and INCRCH ≥ 0)
+(Enter item 4 for each species if INCRCH ≥ 0)

 4 Record: CRCH(NCOL,NROW)

 Format: RARRAY

 CRCH is the concentration of recharge flux for a particular species.
 If the recharge flux is positive, it acts as a source whose concentration can be specified as desired.
 If the recharge flux is negative, it acts as a sink (discharge) whose concentration is always set equal to the concentration of groundwater at the cell where discharge occurs.
 Note that the location and flow rate of recharge/discharge are obtained from the flow model directly through the unformatted flow-transport link file.